 Cuento de Luz publishes stories that take the imagination on a journey, help care for our planet, respect differences and promote peace.
-We are committed to preserve the environment through the integration of sustainable materials in our books and are using exclusively stone paper as of January 2017.
+We are committed to preserve the environment through the integration of sustainable materials in our books and are using stone paper as of January 2017.
 It’s a new generation of paper that do not need trees, water or chemicals, saving more than 50% of energy consumed compared to tree based paper.

-We are proud to be a B Corp certified company.
+We are proud to be a certified B Corporation.
 B Corps meet the highest standards of verified social and environmental performance and public transparency.
 Collectively, B Corps lead a growing global movement of people using business as a force for good and aspire to use the power of markets to solve social and environmental problems.

 How was it created?